All Episodes

 Well, he's on videotape.

-I mean, I guess, you know, when he joined, you know, on April 9th, 1992, he joined ABC's investigation, employing anonymous California state police to charge that while he was governor, Jerry Brown allowed drug use in his home.
+I mean, I guess, you know, when he joined, you know, on April 9th, 1992, he joined ABC's investigation employing anonymous California state police to charge that while he was governor, Jerry Brown allowed drug use in his home.

-You know, in eight 1989, remember Al Michaels, remember there was in San Francisco, the earthquake?
+You know, in 1989, remember Al Michaels?

-That was remember the bridge that was destroyed.
+Remember the bridge that was destroyed?

 It was horrible.